Ways to inspire your students that will deepen their thinking and build interest and engagement

 C – “He needs eyes and mouth, too.”

 T – “Oh, good idea so he can be a happy caterpillar!”

 C – “Look – I made a triangle with my three circles!”

 The child decides to use the marker to connect his three circles.

 As you can see in the photo, my inspiration helped the child think past just printing with circles but look for the possibilities.
 He constructed a triangle – now we have mathematical thinking and creative processes going on.
 We also have mixed media, drawing, and painting being used.
 Isn’t that super cool!

 What happens next?

-I will often sit for a few minutes and then put my paper in the drying rack (modeling from beginning to end of a process) then get out of the way.
+I will often sit for a few minutes and then put my paper in the drying rack (modeling from beginning to end of a process) then I get out of the way.
 I don’t want to take over the table but I want to start a trend in thinking.
-The students who joined us picked up on what we doing quickly so no need for me to keep modeling – instead I now make myself available to listen to their ideas or give them space to work on their own.
+The students who joined us quickly picked up on what we were doing so no need for me to keep modeling – instead I now make myself available to listen to their ideas or give them space to work on their own.

 See how I have influenced the process for our older students while still encouraging our young students to enjoy the process in their own way?
 The type of inspiration I model will vary depending on the age and readiness of the students.
 For my younger students – they enjoyed exploring the process of printing with lids.
 It was enough for them.